 The project proposal isn't just a project management document.
 It is also a marketing document.

-And as any marketing document, you have to keep your audience in mind when creating it.
+And as with any marketing document, you have to keep your audience in mind when creating it.

 If your audience is a veteran CTO, feel free to pepper in jargon.
 If it's a small business owner who has never touched a computer before, dumb things down.